Each Zone in CADS Alberta runs its program separately. There are currently six zones in Alberta, and a series of affiliates.

 Alberta is hosting the 2019 Canada Winter Games in Red Deer, Alberta, of which Para-alpine skiing will be an event.
+The competitions in Para-Alpine Skiing will take place February 26-28 at Nakiska Ski Resort.
 Our goal is to see athletes developed from across the province and showing the potential to compete at the CWG’s level to possibly represent Alberta at those Games.

 But to get it all started, CADS Alberta will focus on supporting a competition structure that involves outreach to all regions of the province in developing both CADS zone program clubs and opportunities for inclusive involvement with club programs in the province.

 David Holmes Bursary Program